Voucherify recognized in the 2025 Gartner® Market Guide for Loyalty Program Vendors

 When interacting with a new API, the first place to visit is the documentation.
 I am more than aware of how that sounds – documentation is the last thing you want to read, but please bear with me.
 API Documentation is the best, and sometimes, the only source of information about what the given API can and cannot do.

-To showcase the use of coupon API, we are going to use Postman.
+To showcase some coupon APIs, we are going to use Postman

 To use Voucherify API, you need to get your unique API keys.
 They are not called keys for no reason – API keys authorize the use of API.
 You need them to protect your app from getting calls from unauthorized sources that may attempt to steal data.
 In Voucherify API, we place API keys in the headers of the request.
 This way you don’t have to update them with each new call.